airmelt/LeetCode/#1013 Partition Array Into Three Parts With Equal Sum 将数组分成和相等的三个部分.md

+# 1013 Partition Array Into Three Parts With Equal Sum 将数组分成和相等的三个部分

 __Description__:
 Given an array A of integers, return true if and only if we can partition the array into three non-empty parts with equal sums.

 Formally, we can partition the array if we can find indexes i+1 < j with (A[0] + A[1] + ... + A[i] == A[i+1] + A[i+2] + ... + A[j-1] == A[j] + A[j-1] + ... + A[A.length - 1])

 __Example:__

 Example 1:

 Input: [0,2,1,-6,6,-7,9,1,2,0,1]